Victorious-Life-Church/victorious-life/index.md

 Thursday Evening Prayer 6pm

-2022 Is the year of advancement, The Scripture we heard was "Luke 1:37 NIV"
+2023 Is the year of expance, The Scripture we heard was "Isaiah 1:19"